abacusmodeling/abacus-develop/doc/examples/force.md

 - `cg_bfgs`

     A mixed cg-bfgs method.
-For detail description, check out the variable relax_cg_thr in the [list of input keywords](../input-main.md#cg-threshold).
+For detail description, check out the variable relax_cg_thr_e in the [list of input keywords](../input-main.md#cg-threshold).

 - `sd`